Text analytics with Sketch Engine

 The Sketch Engine software is a comprehensive suite of text analysis tools designed to handle texts in many languages and scripts with a size of billions of words.
 The analysis takes into account the linguistic features of each language such as morphology or grammar and is suitable for various text analysis techniques.

-Text analytics API
+Text analysis API

 All functionality is also available via the Sketch Engine text analysis API.
 To test the different functionalities, register a free trial account.